joonas-niinisto/Aktia-Challenge-2021/README.md

 Please complete the following data processing challenge by DD.MM.YYYY.

 ## Description
-Use the data provided in the file Aktia_challenge_dataset.xlsx and do the following:
+Use the data provided in the file Aktia_challenge_dataset.xlsx, and through the use of visualizations and/or statistics answer the question:
 1. XXXX
 1. XXXX
 1. XXXX